Frances Billinge 2019

 On the1871 Census locally born Annie Treleaven of Townsend House was described as a schoolmistress.

 On the 1841Census Mary Harris described herself as a teacher and by 1851 as the schoolmistress of a dame school.
 She lived in Fore Street.
 By 1871 she was a blind pauper living in a house where a pupil teacher also boarded.

 ST JOHN’S INFANT SCHOOL ESTABLISED 1861

-This was opposite St John’s Church on the Ashburton Road, and catered for infants who as juniors passed on to the National or British Schools.
+This was opposite the church of St John the Evangelist on the Ashburton Road, and catered for infants who as juniors passed on to the National or British Schools.
 It is now the Wickham Hall (Fig. 4).
 In 1870 Miss Sarah Smallbridge was the schoolmistress and she lived nearby at Heathfield Cottages.

 Figure 4 St John’s School.
 Frances Billinge 2018.